danallison/collectiveprovidence.church/index.md

 ## Is this a religious group?

 Not really.
 Collective providence is a practical concept.
-However, our commitment to cultivating collective providence through reciprocity is indeed a spiritual value that we hold as inherently good.
-So there is an aspect of faith in that inherent goodness, but beyond that we do not require adherence to any particular belief system or way of life.
+However, our commitment to cultivating collective providence through reciprocity could be considered a spiritual value that we hold as inherently good.
+So there is that one aspect of faith and devotion, but beyond that we do not require adherence to any particular belief system or way of life.

 ## How to join